 Aynsley serves as the Program Assistant for the Boeing Center for Children's Wellness.
 She joined us from the clinical side of the MUSC Children's Hospital.

 Carolyn serves as a program coordinator for the Boeing Center for Children's Wellness since August 2013.
 Previously the Safe Routes to School program coordinator for the Lowcountry region, Carolyn has a lot of skills and expertise working with school wellness committees and encouraging schools to incorporate more physical activity in and out of the school day.
 Carolyn also used to work with the Zest Quest program in the Upstate of South Carolina where she taught nutrition lessons to elementary school aged children.
 Combining these experiences and her B.S. degree in Public Health Science from Clemson University, Carolyn's main roles at BCCW include continuing to develop and promote the Docs Adopt wellness checklist in participating school districts and expanding the wellness initiative into new school districts across the state.

 Ellen Munson, MPH, RDN

 Ellen is a Program Coordinator for the Boeing Center for Children’s Wellness and has a passion for childhood obesity prevention.
 She has a Master of Public Health and Physical Activity from the University of South Carolina.
 She completed nutrition coursework at Winthrop University leading to a position as Nutrition Education Specialist for WIC in Rock Hill, SC.
-Ellen completed the Dietetic Internship through SC DHEC and is now a Licensed and Registered Dietitian.
+Ellen completed the Dietetic Internship through SC DHEC and is now a Registered Dietitian.
 Ellen's role is to exand the BCCW School Health Initiative across SC and to maintain and grow partnerships to do so.